 CTC instructors help riders to get more out of mountain biking

 Here's everything you need to know about CTC Training and courses:

 CTC is, fundamentally, there for all cyclists.
 As the National Cyclists' Charity, it has a wide remit to cover all aspects of non-competitive cycling, from setting industry standards through commuting provision and political campaigning, to provision of qualifications.

 CTC has provided courses and qualifications for many years.
 Incorporating OTC Training's course portfolio in 2008 exemplified CTC's commitment to cycling education.
 We are continuing to extend our provision in line with demand and the needs of users, partner organisations and industry.

-Check this page first for the most commonly asked questions and answers - or give Dan a call during office hours on 0844 736 8463.
+Check this page first for the most commonly asked questions and answers - or give Training a call during office hours on 0844 736 8463.

 Information about your CTC qualification.

 Everything you need to know about how to apply for one of the many courses and qualifications offered by CTC.

 CTC has a very defined ethos in its teaching methodology.
 It is simply to use the most up to date, inclusive, positive and integrated teaching and assessment techniques available.

 Many of the courses that CTC provide integrate training and assessment into a single, continuous course.

 Some of the higher level CTC courses are provided in two separate parts: a training course that enables you to understand and begin to apply the principles expected at that level of qualification and an assessment to confirm your competencies against the qualification criteria.

 In order to lead groups when mountain biking, you must have a certain amount of personal riding capabilities, in line with the terrain being used.
 Each qualification within the National Mountain Awards has specific requirements.